In the United States alone, about 13 MILLION WOMEN are either living with Alzheimer’s or caring for someone who has it.

-Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia, and eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.
+Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia, and 83 percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.

 Statistics show that the responsibilities of caring for someone with dementia often fall to women: